rs-lsl/Pgnet/README.md

 We also release the code in paddle version if you use paddle framework in research. "https://aistudio.baidu.com/aistudio/projectdetail/3383847".

 Please consider cite this paper if you find the dataset and code useful.

+If you have any suggestions or questions, please contact the author by 'cug_lsl@cug.edu.cn'.